 Learn more about UWE Bristol's facilities and resources.

 High demand for graduates with this degree means diverse career prospects and a competitive place in the jobs market.

 This course makes an ideal launch pad for a career in banking, finance, management, accountancy, marketing, corporate finance, non-governmental organisations (NGOs), government (for example the Government Economic Service) and postgraduate studies.

 Our graduates are Financial Analysts, Stockbrokers and Pricing Analysts.
-They work across private and public sector organisations including the Treasury, the Ministry of Defence (MoD), Hargreaves Lansdown (stockbroker), Lloyds Banking Group, HSBC and Rolls-Royce.
+They work across private and public sector organisations including Hargreaves Lansdown (stockbroker), the Ministry of Defence (MoD), Lloyds Banking Group, HSBC, and Rolls Royce.